The “Campulance”

 These vehicles are often used for transporting patients, particularly those requiring long-distance transport, such as trauma cases or cardiac arrest victims.
 They usually come with double Rear doors to load the patient to the back module.
 In some states, they are required to carry a physician and/or paramedic crew.

-The box on a type I ambulance is mounted on the rear of the vehicle chassis.
-It contains stretchers, patient monitors, oxygen tanks, etc. There are several variations of this design, including cutaway beds, step-down beds, and even flatbeds.
+The box on a Type I ambulance is mounted on the rear of the vehicle chassis.
+It contains stretchers, patient monitors, oxygen tanks, and other medical equipment.
+There are several variations of this design, including cutaway beds, step-down beds, and even flatbeds.

 Type II: Cargo Van